 Parts of a Cartridge

-Also called the shell, the case is usually made from brass, nickel, and steel.
+Usually made from brass, nickel, steel, or an alloy of metals.
 This is also the part of the cartridge that holds all components together.

-Powder or propellant is basically gunpowder.
-Once ignited, the bullet is pushed down into the barrel.
+Powder or propellant is gunpowder.
+Once ignited, the burning powder creates gases that rapidly expands and pushes the bullet into and out of the barrel.

 The bullet is the kinetic projectile of the cartridge that leaves the barrel.